include-what-you-use/include-what-you-use/trunk/README.txt

 The same rule applies as before:

   #include "foo.h"
-  Func1(Foo foo);   // IWYU says you intend to re-export Foo
+  void Func1(Foo foo);   // IWYU says you intend to re-export Foo

   class Foo;
-  Func2(Foo foo);   // IWYU says you do not intend to re-export Foo
+  void Func2(Foo foo);   // IWYU says you do not intend to re-export Foo

   #include "file_including_foo.h"
-  Func3(Foo foo);   // IWYU says you do not intend to re-export Foo
+  void Func3(Foo foo);   // IWYU says you do not intend to re-export Foo

 As before, if iwyu decides you do not intend to re-export Foo, then all callers (in this case, baz.cc) need to.